jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   .. code-block:: python

-    else:
     return str(difference)

   and the test passes with no random failures.
+Fantastic!

 .. _test_duration_w_date_and_time_refactor: